 Nebraska’s Ready To Learn Initiative seeks to enhance school readiness efforts and offset learning gaps.
 Research indicates that children are better prepared for success in kindergarten when preschool teachers and families use the RTL resources.
 RTL is a coordinated learning experience that connects concepts learned in school, after school, during summer programs, and in the home with the goal of strengthening children’s math and literacy skills.

-Funded in part by a grant from the Corporation for Public Broadcasting
+Ready to Learn is funded in part by a grant from the Corporation for Public Broadcasting.